open-mpi/ompi/docs/installing-open-mpi/configure-cli-options/installation.rst

                  affect the building and linking of Open MPI itself.

-  When either of "runpath" or "rpath" behaviors are enabled, the wrapper compilers will hard-code the filesystem path location of the Open MPI libraries into the Open MPI/OpenSHMEM application.
+  When either of "runpath" or "rpath" behaviors are enabled, the applications will have the filesystem path location of the Open MPI libraries hard-coded into the Open MPI/OpenSHMEM application.
 The most notable differences between "runpath" and "rpath" behavior are:

   * runpath